KseniaKaganer/100-days-of-code/LOG.md

 **Today's Progress:** Started to do something I always wanted to - Useful standalone code packages. so I created a "TemplateProject" for this purpose and started coding it, with potential of maximized abstraction.
 For now added FileReader, XmlReader and EditorMenuItem.

-**Thoughts:** Almost had no time to do the challagne but then delayed my sleep... and survived one more day :D
+**Thoughts:** Almost had no time to do the challenge but then delayed my sleep... and survived one more day :D

 **Link:** https://docs.unity3d.com/ScriptReference/MenuItem.html